iamtiedev/html-css-projects/README.md

 - **Motivation**: Remember, every line of code is an opportunity to learn and grow.
 Embrace the process and enjoy the journey!

 ### Project List:
-1. Project 1: Socially - Animated Website
+1. Socially - Animated Website
-2. Project 2: Coming
+2. Coming
 3. ...

 ### How to Use: